 If you were under the Graduate Assistant Benefit program and are now eligible for the WRS, you:

-- Have a new chance to enroll in all benefit plans except the Employee Reimbursement Account (ERA) program (unless you were not previously eligible).
+- Have a new chance to enroll in all benefit plans except the Flexible Spending Account (FSA) program (unless you were not previously eligible).

 - Must submit a new health insurance application to retain health coverage.*